Addiction recovery: tough subject. Central Care Mission: great place.

 I told her all about Central Care Mission.
 We were both kind of amazed and figured the universe had brought us together for a reason.
 It was a real thrill to be able to tell someone in need about a fabulous program that actually works.

-If you know someone struggling with drug or alcohol addiction, there is real hope.
+If you know someone struggling with drug or alcohol and in need of addiction recovery, there is real hope.